bmb0136/COMP-3700-Project/SRS/nonfunctional.md

     - filter out closed or open, and the type and the time range of occurance
     - search occurrences
 ## notifications
+    - add alert that appeares in the application
 ## constraints

 # scenarios